 Tales from the Loop Episode 3, “Stasis”, takes the idea of being stuck in a moment in time and makes it literal, as May is vying for long-lasting love.

-This recap of Tales from the Loop episode 3, “Stasis” contains significant spoilers.
+This recap of Tales from the Loop Season 1 Episode 3, “Stasis” contains significant spoilers.

 In the opening of Tales from the Loop Episode 3, “Stasis”, May is listening to James Carr’s “Dark End of the Street”.
 There are flashes of Jakob kissing her and saying how much he loves her.
 May narrates over the memories, and wonders why the special moments end and never last.